austinsonger/Policy-Portal/business-continuity-and-disaster-recovery.md

 |       |      |             |           |         |
 |       |      |             |           |         |

-The \<PlaceHolder> Contingency Plan establishes procedures to recover \<PlaceHolder> following a disruption resulting from a disaster.
-This Disaster Recovery Policy is maintained by the \<PlaceHolder> Security Officer and Privacy Officer.
+The `<Company Placeholder>` Contingency Plan establishes procedures to recover `<Company Placeholder>` following a disruption resulting from a disaster.
+This Disaster Recovery Policy is maintained by the `<Company Placeholder>` Security Officer and Privacy Officer.

-**HIPAA:** This \<PlaceHolder> Contingency Plan has been developed as required under the Office of Management and Budget (OMB) Circular A-130, Management of Federal Information Resources, Appendix III, November 2000, and the Health Insurance Portability and Accountability Act (HIPAA) Final Security Rule, Section §164.308(a)(7), which requires the establishment and implementation of procedures for responding to events that damage systems containing electronic protected health information.
+**HIPAA:** This `<Company Placeholder>` Contingency Plan has been developed as required under the Office of Management and Budget (OMB) Circular A-130, Management of Federal Information Resources, Appendix III, November 2000, and the Health Insurance Portability and Accountability Act (HIPAA) Final Security Rule, Section §164.308(a)(7), which requires the establishment and implementation of procedures for responding to events that damage systems containing electronic protected health information.

-**NIST:** This \<PlaceHolder> Contingency Plan is created under the legislative requirements set forth in the Federal Information Security Management Act (FISMA) of 2002 and the guidelines established by the National Institute of Standards and Technology (NIST) Special Publication (SP) 800-34, titled "Contingency Planning Guide for Information Technology Systems" dated June 2002.
+**NIST:** This `<Company Placeholder>` Contingency Plan is created under the legislative requirements set forth in the Federal Information Security Management Act (FISMA) of 2002 and the guidelines established by the National Institute of Standards and Technology (NIST) Special Publication (SP) 800-34, titled "Contingency Planning Guide for Information Technology Systems" dated June 2002.

 ### Policy Statements

-\<PlaceHolder> policy requires that:
+`<Company Placeholder>` policy requires that:

 (a) A plan and process for business continuity and disaster recovery (BCDR), including the backup and recovery of systems and data, must be defined and documented.